Nutritionist (Dietitian)

 How Long Does it Take to Become a Nutritionist?

-Education and experience are major factors to consider when calculating the time to become a nutritionist.
-Pursuing qualifications at a full- or part-time pace is another factor that can affect the time it takes to become a nutritionist.
+Education and experience are major factors to consider when calculating the time it takes to become a nutritionist.
+Pursuing qualifications at a full—or part-time pace is another factor that can affect the time it takes.

-Nutritionist positions require a bachelor’s degree in nutrition science or a related field which can take four to five years and 1,200 hours of supervised practice (approximately 30 weeks).
-Coordinated bachelor’s degree programs in nutrition shorten the completion timelines by allowing students to earn credit and supervised hours concurrently.
+Nutritionist positions require a master’s degree in nutrition science or a related field, which can take two to three years and 1,200 hours of supervised practice (approximately 30 weeks).
+Coordinated degree programs in nutrition take approximately five years and allow students to complete their bachelor’s, master’s, and supervised hours concurrently.

-A would-be nutritionist with a high school diploma needs four to five years to earn a bachelor’s degree in nutrition science or dietetics and gain the required 1,200 supervised hours of experience through an internship for RDN certification.
-A person with an associate’s degree or a bachelor’s in a non-science-related field may require two to three years to complete the coursework and internship experience to become qualified as a certified RDN.
+A would-be nutritionist with a high school diploma needs five to six years to earn a master’s degree in nutrition science or dietetics and gain the required 1,200 supervised hours of experience through an internship for RDN certification.

 How To Become a Nutritionist – Step-by-Step Guide